- news

 TOPICS

-A government shutdown that forces the IRS to furlough employees would seriously disrupt the 2026 filing season and harm taxpayers, the AICPA cautioned Thursday in a letter urging the agency to maintain full operations.
+In a letter Thursday, the AICPA had warned that a government shutdown that forces the IRS to furlough employees would seriously disrupt the 2026 filing season and harm taxpayers.

 “The consequences of furloughing IRS employees, reducing taxpayer and practitioner services, and introducing the prospect for prolonged or widespread technology disruptions could prove to be detrimental to the success of the filing season currently underway and the effective and timely implementation of recent legislative changes,” the AICPA said in the letter, sent to Treasury Secretary Scott Bessent, who also serves as acting IRS commissioner, and IRS CEO Frank Bisignano.